Okay, we know we don’t really have any discerning or notable artistic talent in the Professional Moron office.

-Nonetheless we would like to discuss the merits of the picture; the enigmatic smile is in place, the hair looks great, the Mona Lisa 2 is also wearing John Lennon’s trademark glasses!
-Who would have thunk that?
+Nonetheless we would like to discuss the merits of the picture; the enigmatic smile is in place, the hair looks great, the Mona Lisa II is also wearing John Lennon’s trademark glasses!
+Who would have thought that?
 To find out more read on, you rabid fiend, you!

 It’s unclear whether they have begun dating or not, although it us unlikely as Mr. DiCaprio is several hundred years older than she, as displayed vividly in the picture below.
 Clearly the ravages of time have not been kind on DiCaprio.
 The poor, misguided fool.

 We feel proud and honoured to be blessed with such a genius level of artistic ability; from now on you may only address us as a “Sage”, and it is no longer our “art”, it is our Medium.
 Respect is due.